RadioFreeAsia/rfa.kaltura2/README.rst

 Translations
 ------------

-This product has been translated into
+This product has yet to be translated to any language.

-- Klingon (thanks, K'Plai)

 Installation